Ladme/groan/README.md

 	- memthick: calculate average membrane thickness across the membrane
 	- wdcalc: calculate average water defect in a cylinder
 	- wdmap: calculate average water defect across the membrane
+- [order & ordermap](https://github.com/Ladme/order): calculate lipid order parameters from coarse-grained trajectories
+- [position](https://github.com/Ladme/position): calculate center of geometry in time
 - [scramblyzer](https://github.com/Ladme/scramblyzer): toolbox for analyzing lipid scrambling
-- [order & ordermap](https://github.com/Ladme/order): calculate lipid order parameters from coarse-grained trajectories

 Note that while groan library should work on pretty much any modern machine, all of the groan-associated programs require at least a basic level of POSIX-compliance and thus will most likely not work on Windows.